 As people age, the rate of hair growth slows down.
 Outside of the hair growth phases, conditions exist that will lead to excessive shedding and hair loss.
 Here is a look at some of the more common conditions people encounter.

 1. Androgenetic Alopecia

-Androgenetic alopecia more commonly referred to as male- or female-pattern baldness, and it is one of the most common reasons for hair loss.
+Androgenetic alopecia, more commonly referred to as male- or female-pattern baldness, is one of the most common hair loss causes.
 The cause of this particular hair loss condition is genetics, with men suffering from androgenetic alopecia as early as their teens, while women tend to experience it in their 40s or later.
 It is believed that hormones play a role in the condition as well as genes.